Operationalising Representation in Natural Language Processing: Representation in NLP

-Of course, the comments above are far from a full development of varitel semantics in the context of modern NLP; there are many interesting questions to explore.\footnote{To name a few: I haven't discussed what it means for patterns of activations to bear information about properties for `univocal reasons' (\cite{Shea2018-SHERIC}, p.77), what it means for components of systems to `implement algorithms' or what it means for information to play an `unmediated role' in explaining the system's performance of tasks (p.84).
-I intend all of these lines of development to be compatible with my project here.} For example, it's natural to observe that task functions are easier to spell out in contemporary machine learning models than biological ones (\cite{Cao2022}), in that artificial systems are trained by optimising an objective function using gradient descent; this observation motivates my stipulation of the task $D$.
+Of course, the comments above are far from a full development of varitel semantics in the context of modern NLP; there are many interesting questions to explore.\footnote{To name two: I haven't discussed what it means for components of systems to `implement algorithms' or what it means for information to play an `unmediated role' in explaining the system's performance of tasks (\cite{Shea2018-SHERIC}, p.84).
+I intend these lines of development to be compatible with my project here.} For example, it's natural to observe that task functions are easier to spell out in contemporary machine learning models than biological ones (\cite{Cao2022}), in that artificial systems are trained by optimising an objective function using gradient descent; this observation motivates my stipulation of the task $D$.
 This appears to imply that the stabilisation process relevant for ascribing task functions to NLP systems is learning, but the current NLP training pipeline complicates this.
 As exemplified in Examples \hyperlink{Example 1}{1} and \hyperlink{Example 2}{2}, contemporary models go through both pre-training and tuning stages using different objective functions and optimisers, and it's unclear whether in-context learning (\cite{Brown2020}) ought to count as a stabilising process: the tasks $D$ whose performance we want to explain need not be tasks for which models were explicitly optimised.
 It's also worth observing that a selection process operates on populations of models; less successful models quickly fade into obsolescence.

+In the context of modern NLP, the characterisation of the task function $D$ also bears on a foundational question: do `the internal representations and outputs of Large Language Models possess intrinsic meaning, enabling them to represent things in the world independently of human interpretation' (\cite{mollo2023vector}, p.8)?
+This is an updated version of the familiar `Symbol Grounding Problem' (\cite{Harnad_1990}), which -- given contemporary models' significantly improved performance on natural language tasks -- has received renewed attention (\cite{bender-koller-2020-climbing}, \cite{Pavlick2023}, \cite{mollo2023vector}, \cite{mandelkern2023language}).\footnote{Thanks to an anonymous referee for discussion on this point.}